 In 1633 the Privy Council proposed to extend the City’s powers over the suburbs but the Corporation rejected the opportunity, possibly being worried about losing their dominant position in an extended urban government?
 This led to the Privy Council creating a separate suburban corporation in 1636.
 However, it was short-lived, being abandoned during the political crisis of the early 1640s which ultimately led the English Civil War.

 The introduction of the first spring-suspension coach to England in 1564 by Guilliam Boonen, which made travel along poor roads tolerable, helped to attract nobles and the well-to-do to London for “the season” which ran from October to June, as dreary winters at home were considered boring.
-This was not a view that was shared by James I who thought that they should remain at home, attending to matters on their estates.
-From time to time, they were indeed ordered back home.
+This was not a view that was shared by James I who thought that they should indeed remain at home, attending to matters on their estates.
+From time to time, they were ordered back home.
 In 1632, 37 nobles, 147 baronets and knights and 130 gentlemen appeared before the Star Chamber court for defying such an order.
-Star Chamber existed from the late 15th century until c.
+Note – Star Chamber existed from the late 15th century until c.
 1641.
 Its purpose was to ensure the fair enforcement of laws against powerful individuals.

 The West End, the area to the west of the Legal Quarter and north of the Strand, was largely rural up until 1625 when the development of fashionable residences began.
 By 1640, Queen Street, Long Acre, St. Martin’s Lane and Leicester Square were in existence, along with the Covent Garden estate and houses around Lincoln’s Inn Fields.

 London’s population grew at twice the rate as the rest of the country.
-Southwark with an estimated population of 19,000 in 1603 was larger than Norwich, the largest provincial town in England at that time.
+Southwark with an estimated population of 19,000 in 1603 was larger than Norwich, the biggest provincial town in England at that time.